AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

 the table (although the current views display the footnote below the title as a subtitle, not below the table) and "footnotes" for columns (displayed as mouse-over notes).
-An example of a fairly straight-forward table setting is in settings/demoSettings/rampDemo/PlacesComplete.ini.
+An example of a fairly straight-forward table setting is below.
+(This setting can also be found in demoSettings/rampDemo/PlacesComplete.ini.)

+        ; This file provides labels for all the fields in the "places" table, ; making all fields visible.

+        ;
+        ; NOTES:
+        ;   "places" table in Ramp Demo database has 4 required fields:
+        ;       - id (auto-incremented)
+        ;       - date_created
+        ;       - date_updated
+        ;       - name
+        ;   It also has 2 fields with defaults:
+        ;       - town (default is London)
+        ;       - country (default is UK)
+        ;   This setting marks two additional fields as "recommended" (address1 ;   and town), and provides field footnotes for three fields (name, ;   date_created, and date_updated).

+        tableName = "places"
+        tableTitle = "Places"
+        tableDescription = "A list of Places (e.g., for a Travel Review page)" tableFootnote = "(Example from Zend Framework in Action by Allen, Lo, Brown)"

+        field.id.label = "ID"
+        field.id.hide = true;

+        field.name.label = "Place Name"
+        field.name.footnote = "Name of this Location"

+        field.address1.label = "Street Address"
+        field.address1.recommended = true;

+        field.town.label = "Town"
+        field.town.recommended = true;

+        field.county.label = "County"

+        field.country.label = "Country"

+        field.postcode.label = "Post Code"

+        field.date_created.label = "Date Created"
+        field.date_created.footnote = "yyyy-mm-dd hh:mm:ss"

+        field.date_updated.label = "Date Updated"
+        field.date_updated.footnote = "yyyy-mm-dd hh:mm:ss"

-[Note that some table setting information is for the table as a whole (title, table footnote, external links), but most describes specific fields (label, field footnote, whether the field should be hidden, recommended, discouraged, etc).]
+Note that some table setting information is for the table as a whole (title, table footnote, external links), but most describes specific fields (label, field footnote, whether the field should be hidden, recommended, discouraged, _etc._).

-[Note the general syntax for field properties:
+Note the general syntax for field properties:

         field.fieldNameInDb.property = value

 For example,

         field.first_name.label = "First Name"

-specifies the label (column heading) to use for the column representing the field called "first_name" in the database.
+specifies the label (column heading) to use for the column representing the field called `first_name` in the database.
-]

-Field Visibility:
+#### Field Visibility: ####

 By default, a table view includes all columns (and only those columns) that have a label (column heading) specified in the specific table setting.
 It is possible, though, to override both defaults.
-One can provide information about a column, including a label, but still choose to not include it in the table view by setting the 'hide' property to true.
-One can choose to have all columns shown by default by specifying showColsByDefault, in which case it is still possible to hide specific columns.
+One can provide information about a column, including a label, but still choose to not include it in the table view by setting the `hide` property to true.
+One can choose to have all columns shown by default by specifying `showColsByDefault`, in which case it is still possible to hide specific columns.

-Required, Recommended, and Discouraged Fields:
+#### Required, Recommended, and Discouraged Fields: ####

-A table setting can also specify that a particular field or column is recommended by setting the 'recommended' property to true.
+A table setting can also specify that a particular field or column is recommended by setting the `recommended` property to true.
 (One specifies that a column is required, rather than merely recommended, in the database itself as part of the column type and properties.)
 [Talk about fields with defaults or auto-incrementing specified in the database, and why providing values for them might be discouraged.
-Last modified dates are another example of this: see sample.ini for more information.]
+Last modified dates are another example of this: see `sample.ini` for more information.]

-Providing info from multiple tables in a single table view:
+#### Providing info from multiple tables in a single table view: ####

 A table view can include data that actually comes from other tables.
 For example, what appears to be a table of student ids, student